MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-pepare-lab-environment.md

    In this example, Disk 1 is our flash drive, because the size represents the size of the flash drive that we're using.

-1. When you've identified the disk number of your flash drive, use `diskpart` to prepare the drive so you can use it as a bootable installation drive:
+1. When you identify the disk number of your flash drive, use `diskpart` to prepare the drive so you can use it as a bootable installation drive:

     > [!WARNING]
     >The following commands will erase everything on the flash drive.